Edited by Gary A. Debele

 Alternative Dispute Resolution

-Introduction; General Categories of ADR Processes; ADR Processes Commonly Used for Custody-Parenting; Mandatory and Voluntary Use of ADR; Confidentiality; Assessing Client Process Capacity; The Neutral; Process Adaptation for Domestic Abuse and Other Special Circumstances
+Introduction; General Categories of ADR Processes; ADR Processes Commonly Used for Custody-Parenting; Mandatory and Voluntary Use of ADR; Confidentiality; Assessing Client Process Capacity; The Neutral; Process Adaptations for Domestic Abuse and Other Special Circumstances; Appendix A - Comparison of Commonly Used Custody ADR

 Legal Recognition of Queer Families